 Holland.
 W. W. Heflin moved to Haleyville from Murray, Kentucky in 1928.
 Though others had visited Haleyville to preach the gospel from time to time, Heflin was the first located preacher for the Ninth Avenue church.

 The church began to worship in her present facilities in 1949.
 W. C. Quillen was her preacher and he had been in Haleyville for five years.
 Serving 28 years, brother Quillen had the longest tenure of any preacher for Ninth Avenue.

 The congregation of the Lord’s people that meet for worship on the corner of Ninth Avenue and Twenty Third Street saw its growth in membership force a growth in physical facilities as the 21st century began.
 Construction that began in 2000 was completed in September of 2001.
 The result was a new auditorium, offices, restrooms, and nursery.
 The addition joined the existing structure at the end of the education building and “fellowship room.”
 It consists of approximately 12,000 square feet of space and an auditorium that seats as many as 670.

 Site preparation work began in September of 2007 for the construction of a new fellowship hall.
 Actual construction of the building began in October of 2007, with the pouring of footers.
 The new fellowship hall is 60′ X 90′, which means a total of 5,400 square feet.
 It is a free-standing, brick building connected to the main facility with a breeze way.
 The new building faces Ninth Avenue and is located between the new and old auditoriums.
 The Ninth Avenue congregation inaugurated the new fellowship hall on August 2, 2008.

-As we continue to grow in our effort to serve our community, in March 2020 we began construction on a new youth building, which will be located in the rear parking area adjacent to 23rd Street.
+As we continued to grow in our effort to serve our community, in March 2020 we began construction on a new youth building.
+It is now in use and is located in the rear parking area adjacent to 23rd Street.